 Hyren leaned back against the wall, his chest heaving and head spinning.
-“You’re a monster,” he said.
+“You’re a monster.”

 “Funny how that didn’t matter to you until now,” Sloth said.
 “I’ve learned some interesting things from observing you, Hyren.
 You’ve greatly expanded my knowledge of Grundo psychology and military skill under mutation.
 Now, however… it’s about time I used you for experiments of a different sort.”

 He retreated back toward the doorway, his cloak billowing behind him.
 “I do hope you enjoy your stay in the laboratory.
 I’m looking forward to interesting results from your testing procedures.”
 The doctor re-activated the containment field once he was out.
 “You could have lied, you know.
 Said they escaped you or something.
 What stopped you from making up an alibi?”

 “I’m not going to grovel at your feet for forgiveness,” Hyren spat, antennae lowered in irritation.
 “I was stupid for allying myself with you.
 You no longer have my loyalty.”